docs / getting-started / quickstart

 Quick Start

-From local inbox to published dataset.
+From local capture to a published Hugging Face shard.

 1. Install